georgesung/advanced_lane_detection/README.md

 * Create a blank image, and draw our polyfit lines (estimated left and right lane lines)
 * Fill the area between the lines (with green color)
-* Use the inverse warp matrix calculated from the perspective distortion stage, to "unwarp" the above such that it is aligned with the original image's perspective
+* Use the inverse warp matrix calculated from the perspective transform, to "unwarp" the above such that it is aligned with the original image's perspective
 * Overlay the above annotation on the original image
 * Add text to the original image to display lane curvature and vehicle offset

 The code to perform the above is in the function `final_viz()` in 'line_fit.py'.

 Below is the final annotated version of our original image.
-For all images in 'test_images/*.jpg', the final annotated version of that image is saved in 'example_images/annotated_*.png'.
+For all images in 'test_images/\*.jpg', the final annotated version of that image is saved in 'example_images/annotated_\*.png'.

 ![annotated](example_images/annotated_test2.png)

 ## Discussion
-This is just an initial version of advanced computer-vision-based lane finding.
+This is an initial version of advanced computer-vision-based lane finding.
 There are multiple scenarios where this lane finder would not work.
 For example, the Udacity challenge video includes roads with cracks which could be mistaken as lane lines (see 'challenge_video.mp4').
 Also, it is possible that other vehicles in front would trick the lane finder into thinking it was part of the lane.
 More work can be done to make the lane detector more robust, e.g. [deep-learning-based semantic segmentation](https://arxiv.org/pdf/1605.06211.pdf) to find pixels that are likely to be lane markers (then performing polyfit on only those pixels).